 Systematic risk management

 The objective of the risk management system at the Haniel Group is a forward-looking evaluation of risks with respect to the overriding corporate objectives of value creation, growth and liquidity.
 The purpose is to identify those risks at an early stage that negatively impact strategic and operating initiatives and hence the realisation of value and growth potential or that endanger having adequate liquidity available at all times.
 This does not mean avoiding all potential risks.
-Rather, risks should be identified early so that rapid and effective countermeasures can be taken or conscious decisions can be made to take on manageable ones – also thereby to exploit entrepreneurial opportunities.
+Rather, risks should be identified early so that rapid and effective countermeasures can be taken or conscious decisions can be made to take on manageable ones – thereby also to exploit entrepreneurial opportunities.

 Haniel’s risk management system is based on an integration concept and accordingly comprises multiple components.
 The Holding Company stipulates the scope of activities for the key components and sets minimum central requirements which must be implemented at the discretion of each of the divisions, as suiting the individual business models.

-The organisational structure for risk management is defined throughout the Group and includes all fully consolidated divisions.
-At the level of these divisions, the controlling or internal auditing departments coordinate risk identification and are responsible for risk assessment as part of corporate planning.
+The organisational structure for risk management is defined throughout the Group and includes all divisions.
+At the level of the divisions, the controlling or Internal Auditing departments coordinate risk identification and are responsible for risk assessment as part of corporate planning.
 Identified risks are discussed by the Risk Management Board with the participation of the Management Board, and any need for additional action to manage risks is examined.
 Furthermore, there is also a Risk Management Committee at the Holding Company level in which the Management Board and the heads of all corporate and staff departments are represented.
 This body serves above all to foster a cross-disciplinary exchange of information on the risks faced by the Holding Company.
 The Risk Management Officer at the Holding Company level coordinates the risk identification process across all divisions and is responsible for further developing the early risk identification system.

 In connection with the strategic and operational planning process, material risks and measures for their mitigation are identified.
 A risk is defined as the danger of a negative deviation from the planned or expected development.
-The identified risks are systematically assessed with regard to their probability of occurrence and amount of damage, with measures for avoiding or mitigating the risks incorporated as part of the assessment.
-The identified risks are discussed in the planning meetings by the Management Board of the Holding Company and the management of the fully-consolidated divisions.
+The identified risks are systematically assessed with regard to their probability of occurrence and amount of damage, with measures for avoiding or mitigating the risks and provisions already recognised incorporated as part of the assessment.
+The identified risks are discussed in the planning meetings by the Management Board of the Holding Company and the management of the divisions.
 The risks are subsequently discussed in greater detail in the Risk Management Board.
 In addition to this risk analysis, a risk inventory is conducted at the Holding Company level.
 The results are discussed by the Risk Management Committee.
 The Haniel Group risk report is prepared based on the divisions’ risk reports and the Holding Company’s risk inventory.
 The members of the Management Board discuss the findings and inform the Audit Committee about the Group’s overall risk situation and about significant individual risks.

 An additional element of risk management is the ongoing collection and analysis of information on markets, trends and competitors.